microsoft/hands-on-lab-serverless/docs/workshop.md

 The solutions in different languages are provided below, if necessary the source code with the solutions can be found in this Github Repository, under `./src/solutions/<Preferred_Language>`.

 <details>
-<summary>If not in [FastTrack]</summary>
+<summary> 🧑‍💻 Manual Setup </summary>

 #### Preparation

-You must create a storage account dedicated to your Azure Function in order to not mix the audios files and the Azure Function specificities.
+You need to create a storage account dedicated to your Azure Function in order not to mix the audios files' storage and the Azure Function requirements.

 ```bash